-

 Curriculum

-The certificate in Hospitality and Tourism Management requires the completion of two six week sessions offered during the fall and spring semesters.
-Courses are offered on Tuesdays from 6 to 9 p.m. at the Hands On!
-Discovery Center.
+The certificate in Hospitality and Tourism Management requires the completion of two six week sessions offered during the spring semester.
+Courses are offered on Tuesdays from 6 to 9 p.m. online.
 The certificate is divided into two sessions and taught by a variety qualified leaders and faculty within the industry where students will focus on the specifically listed skillsets.
-The certificate may be completed in one year, or extended across several semesters.

 Week 1: Certification Introduction, Professionalism, and Customer Service